seth-paxton/syslog-generator/README.md

 #### Optional Arguments

 * --sleep: Number of seconds to sleep until the next batch of messages is sent.
-Using this argument continues the script indefinitely.
+Using this argument continues the script indefinitely or until the CTRL-C combination is invoked.

 #### Example